dan-sarracayo/dan-sarracayo/README.md

 I love coming up with new ideas and just seeing where they go!
 Coming soon;
 - A portfolio redesign and personal-rebrand.
-- A progressive pomodoro timer webapp.
+- A fancy minimal messaging app using sockets!

 <!--
 **dan-sarracayo/dan-sarracayo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.